 Twenty-five years after the Baker decision, the federal Defense of Marriage Act (DOMA) was signed into law on September 21, 1996 (U.S. Code Title 1, chapter 1, section 7 and U.S. Code Title 28, chapter 115, section 1738C).

 In 1997, the Minnesota Legislature passed its own version of what has been referred to as the Defense of Marriage Act (Laws of Minnesota 1997, chapter 203, article 10).
 The governor approved it on June 2, 1997.
 This act clarified that "lawful marriage may be contracted only between persons of the opposite sex" and went on to specifically prohibit "marriage between persons of the same sex" (Minnesota Statutes, chapters 517.01 and 517.03).

 In November 2003, the Supreme Judicial Court of Massachusetts ruled in Goodridge v.
-Department of Public Health that the denial of civil marriage rights to gays and lesbians was unconstitutional in that state.
-Due in large part to this decision, efforts were made to constitutionally ban marriage between same-sex partners and, in some bills, its legal equivalent in Minnesota with the introduction of HF 2798/SF 2715, and SF 3003 in 2004.
+Department of Public Health that the denial of civil marriage rights to same-sex partners was unconstitutional in that state.
+Due in large part to this decision, efforts were made in Minnesota to ban marriage, and its legal equivalent, between same-sex partners with the introduction of HF2798/SF2715, and SF3003 in 2004.
 These efforts were unsuccessful.